5 ways to spot a Christian narcissist: When piety and ego collide

 The Judgement Juggler

 Christian narcissists are quick to judge others while expertly dodging any self-reflection.
-They might criticize others for not living up to Christian standards, yet fail to apply those same standards to their own behavior.
+They might criticize others for not living up to Christian standards yet fail to apply them to their behavior.

 While all Christians strive for moral integrity, the Christian narcissist’s double standards are glaring.
-They may preach forgiveness but struggle to practice it themselves, especially when it comes to forgiving those who dare to challenge their authority.
+They may preach forgiveness but struggle to practice it themselves, especially when forgiving those who dare to challenge their authority.

 The Judgement Juggler is adept at holding others to standards they themselves ignore.